Introduction to JBoss Cluster

 - Server-Side Configuration

-The difference between HA-JMS found in all configuration and the non-H-JMS version found in the default configuration is where most of the configuration files are located.
-In HA-JMS, mostly these files are located in deploy-hasingleton/jms directory, and not in deploy/JMS.
+The difference between HA-JMS found in all configurations and the non-H-JMS version found in the default configuration is where most of the configuration files are located.
+In HA-JMS, mostly these files are located in deploy-singleton/JMS directory, and not in deploy/JMS.

 - Non-MDB HA-JMS Clients